Another One Book 1: Another One

 "The Fire nation killed all the airbenders."
 Again I swallowed hard.
 I knew I couldn't escape explaining.
 I handed the apple to MoMo who was on my shoulder.
-I'm not going to finish that.
+Looks like I'm not going to finish that.
 I thought.
 Then I cleared my throat.

 "Let's say my grandfather chose a good day to visit the Fire Nation."
 I said.